Fire-damaged walls to be replaced in Coffey Park

 Demolition on the old walls is slated to begin late this month.
 Two contractors, Wolff Contracting of Santa Rosa and Mountain G Engineering of Folsom, will knock the structures down and haul the rubble away at no charge.

-Pruitt Industrial Park in Windsor will accept the rubble and dispose it at no cost.
+Pruitt Industrial Park in Windsor will accept the rubble and dispose of it at no cost.

 The combination of cash and in-kind contributions will total nearly $650,000.